uwplse/coq-change-analytics/README.md

 # Dependencies

-You will need [Opam](https://opam.ocaml.org/) with OCaml 4.07.0.
+You will need [Opam](https://opam.ocaml.org/).
 The build script will take care of the remaining dependencies.

 # Building Analytics